U.S. review gives boost to Keystone oil pipeline

 MOTHER NATURE

 Many environmentalists oppose the project because, from wells to wheels, oil sands are more carbon-intensive than average crudes refined in the United States.
-They had been cheered by recent strong speeches by Obama and Secretary of State John Kerry on the need to take action on climate change.
+They had been cheered by recent strong speeches by President Obama and Secretary of State John Kerry on the need to take action on climate.

 "We're hearing the same rehashed arguments from the State Department about why a great threat to the climate is not a threat at all," said Bill McKibben, the founder of 350.org, an environmental group.